-Recent forecast projected that DRAM market’s annual revenue would reach approximately $60 billion by 2020.
-Despite a cyclical nature of supply and demand, DRAM market has been one of the main driver for semiconductor technology and memory market.
+Recent forecasts project that DRAM market’s annual revenue will reach approximately $60 billion by 2020.
+Despite a cyclical nature of supply and demand, DRAM market has been one of the main driver for semiconductor technology and memory markets.
 Industry consolidation has reduced the number of DRAM suppliers to a handful of global companies.
-DRAM manufacturers have been in multiple generations of 10 nm class process nodes since 2016.
+DRAM manufacturers have been in multiple generations of 10-nm class process nodes since 2016.
 Process innovations and architecture and circuit level improvements have been crucial to maintain the bit growth help manufacturers maintain their profitability.
 Given the size of the market and small number of manufacturers, this segment has been a large focus for patent licensing activity.
 TechPats is able to support patent licensing objectives in DRAM market by providing technical and patent expertise in this space.

-For instance, TechPats can efficiently provide full chip level circuit extraction reports of DRAM devices to its clients in a cost-effective manner to enable comprehensive analysis of a target DRAM device.
-In addition, TechPats can do highly targeted circuit and process analysis tailored to a select patent portfolio.
-In so doing, in addition to process and circuit level analysis of DRAM products, TechPats can provide system level expertise.
-TechPats can produce system level analysis of DRAM module, e.g., signal tracing/probing of clock signal and timing relationship analysis including parity bits.
+For instance, TechPats can efficiently provide full chip-level circuit extraction reports of DRAM devices to its clients in a cost-effective manner to enable comprehensive analysis of a specific DRAM device.
+In addition, TechPats can perform highly targeted circuit and process analysis tailored to a select patent portfolio.
+With these capabilities, in addition to process and circuit level analysis of DRAM products, TechPats can provide system-level expertise.
+TechPats can produce system-level analysis of DRAM module, for instance, signal tracing/probing of clock signal and timing relationship analysis, including parity bits.

-While increased adoption of smartphones initially drove NAND Flash market growth, explosive increase of content generated and consumed by mobile devices is continuing its push to more NAND Flash storage demand despite saturating smartphone markets.
-From still pictures to video contents and VR (Virtual Reality) and high resolution videos (4K, 5K and 8K), the demand for mobile storage is expected to grow further.
-Support for 5G wireless standard and increased memory content to process requires larger amount of higher performance mobile DRAM (LPDDR5).
-Increasing adoption of NAND Flash based SSD (Solid State Drive) instead of HDD (Hard Disk Drive) also helps continued growth of NAND Flash market.
-NAND Flash technology has been going through several generations of 10nm process node domain (19nm, 16nm, 14nm, etc.).
-In addition to traditional scaling of cell sizes, 3D NAND Flash technologies which allow multiple stacking of NAND cell strings have been introduced.
-Recent roadmaps from major NAND manufacturers suggest 256 and 512 layer 3D NAND devices by 2020 or 2022.
+While the increase in adoption of smartphones initially drove NAND Flash market growth, an explosive increase of content generated and consumed by mobile devices is continuing the push to more NAND Flash storage demand, despite expected saturation in the smartphone markets.
+From still pictures to video content to Virtual Reality and even higher resolution videos (4K, 5K and 8K), the demand for mobile storage is expected to grow further.
+For instance, support for 5G wireless standard and increased memory content to process will require larger amounts of higher performance mobile DRAM (LPDDR5).
+Increasing adoption of NAND Flash-based SSDs (Solid State Drives) over HDDs (Hard Disk Drives) also furthers growth of NAND Flash market.
+NAND Flash technology has been going through several generations of 10-nm process node domain (19nm, 16nm, 14nm, etc.).
+In addition to traditional scaling of cell sizes, 3D NAND Flash technologies–which allow multiple stacking of NAND cell strings–have been introduced.
+Recent roadmaps from major NAND manufacturers suggest 256 and 512 layer 3D NAND devices may be available by 2020 or 2022.

 While increased adoption of solid state storage (SSD) in computing has been fueling the growth of NAND Flash market, this area, with is unique raw NAND Flash device/system/firmware/

-New type of memory technologies such as HBM (High Bandwidth Memory) and HMC (Hybrid Memory Cube) are being deployed as well.
-These memory technologies, while use different interfaces and approaches, both can provide higher bandwidth, lower power consumption and higher scalability.
-While the major application for HBM is graphics for now, new applications as artificial intelligence, cloud computing, high performance computing and networking are expected to benefit from these new memory technologies.
-TechPats has recently analyzed one of the HBM products used in graphics applications and obtained technical insights into this important technology.
+New types of memory technologies such as HBM (High Bandwidth Memory) and HMC (Hybrid Memory Cube) are being deployed as well.
+These memory technologies, while using different interfaces and approaches, can both provide higher bandwidth, lower power consumption and higher scalability.
+While the major application for HBM may be graphics, for now, new applications like artificial intelligence, cloud computing, high performance computing and networking are expected to benefit from these new memory technologies as well.
+For instance, TechPats analysts have worked with some of the cutting-edge HBM products used in graphics applications and gained important technical insights into this technology.
 HBM technology is based on innovative packaging and 3D stacking technology.
-TechPats is capable of analyzing die level innovations such as TSV (Through Silicon Via) and wafer bonding/stacking techniques and interposer level packaging innovations.
+TechPats is capable of analyzing die-level innovations such as TSV (Through Silicon Via), wafer bonding/stacking techniques, and interposer level packaging innovations.

-Using its memory expertise, and combining with other systems/software/applications level experience and knowledge, TechPats is able to find a solution to analyze any of the emerging and new technologies.
+Using our memory expertise, and combining with other systems-, software-, and/or applications-level experience and knowledge, TechPats is able to find a custom, efficient solution to analyze any of the emerging and new technologies.